adeepkit01/ns3-dhcp-new/src/applications/doc/dhcp.rst

 Scope and Limitations
 *********************

 The server should be provided with a network address, mask and a range of address for the pool.
 One client application can be installed on only one netdevice in a node, and can configure address for only that netdevice.

 The following five basic DHCP messages are supported:

-- DHCP discover,
+- DHCP DISCOVER,
-- DHCP offer,
+- DHCP OFFER,
-- DHCP request,
+- DHCP REQUEST,
-- DHCP ack and
+- DHCP ACK and
-- DHCP nack
+- DHCP NACK

 Also, the following eight options of BootP are supported:
 - 1 (Mask),
 - 50 (Requested Address),
 - 51 (Address Lease Time),
 - 53 (DHCP message type),
-- 54 (DHCP server),
+- 54 (DHCP server identifier),
 - 58 (Address renew time),
 - 59 (Address rebind time) and
 - 255 (end)